-So today I was at a local coffee shop trying to get some writing done.
+So, this happened.
+Today I was at a local coffee shop trying to get some writing done.
 It was slammed.
 Probably 50 people or more.

-I was busily adding my splash of cream to my red-eye—you know; just enough to change the color—and...
+I was busily adding my splash of cream to my red-eye—you know; just enough to change the color—and . . .
 BOOM!
 This teenage girl hit the ground.
 Hard.
 Splat!
 Just like that.

 I immediate ran to her side and made sure she wasn't in immediate danger from her surroundings.
 I checked her head and then cradled it.
 I turned her head to the side just in case.
 I asked the barista to call an ambulance.